apache/druid/docs/ingestion/ingestion-spec.md

 You can either manually specify the dimensions or take advantage of type-aware schema auto-discovery where you allow Druid to infer all or some of the schema for your data.
 This means that you don't have to explicitly specify your dimensions and their type.

 :::caution
-When using type-aware schema auto-discovery, Druid discovers the type for all dimensions unless you explicitly specify dimensions for Druid to ignore by using the `dimensionExclusions` field.
-This helps you control storage costs by preventing Druid from ingesting dimensions unintentionally.
+When using type-aware schema auto-discovery, Druid discovers the type for all dimensions unless you use the `dimensionExclusions` field to explicitly specify dimensions to ignore.
+This helps you control storage costs by preventing Druid from unintentionally ingesting dimensions.
 :::

 To use type-aware schema auto-discovery, set `useSchemaDiscovery` to `true`.